hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter5.md

 $$
 MI_{t^{*}} = G(t, t^{*})\in_{t^{*}} (v_{t^{*}})^{\theta} + n_{t^{*}}
 $$
-The MI propagator function $G(t, t^{*})$ has to decay with time, and in a specific way, to satisfy the high autocorrelation of direction of subsequent trades.
+The MI propagator function $G(t, t^{*})$ has to decay with time, and in a specific way, to satisfy the high autocorrelation of the direction of subsequent trades.
 If $G$ did not decay, price returns would be proportional to the signs of the trades and returns would be highly autocorrelated in time.
 According to Eisler, Bouchaud and Kockelkoren (2009), $G$ decays as follows:
 $$
 G(t, t^{*}) \sim |t - t^{*}|^{- \beta}
 $$